 The Immune System and Its Functions

-The immune system, like many of our body systems lose a bit of oomph as we age.
+The immune system, like many of our body systems, loses a bit of oomph as we age.
 In fact, this immune system decline actually starts not in those golden years, but much earlier—typically in our 20s—and gradually declines throughout life.

-Understandably, as our immune system progressively weakens, this naturally hinders its disease-fighting abilities.
-This is why we see more disease in those in their 60s and beyond than we might in a twenty- or thirtysomething.
+Understandably, as our system progressively weakens as we age, this naturally hinders its disease-fighting abilities.
+This is why we see more disease in those in their 60s and beyond than we might in a twenty- or thirty-something.
 One study, however, suggests that exercising regularly as you age may help maintain a strong and healthy immune system and prevent that otherwise inevitable decline.

 Exercise May Improve Your Immune System and Slow Its Decline

 A key term to understand is immunesenescence.
 It’s a big word, but in regards to the study we are looking at today, it simply means the decline in immune function associated with aging.
 The purpose of the study was to determine if the immune system could benefit from exercise during aging.
 There were three groups of participants: long-distance cyclists (age 55–79) with a long history of exercise, an inactive, healthy group in the same age range, and an inactive, healthy group of young adults.
 Many immune function levels were analyzed, including T cells, cytokines, and others.